Frequently Asked Questions

 You have a right to private and confidential therapy sessions.

 As a mandated reporter, I am legally and ethically bound to break confidentiality by reporting if there is imminent danger to yourself or if you credibly intend to harm others.
 I take your privacy very seriously and will make every effort to collaborate on a crisis plan with you to ensure your safety.

 I am also obligated to report suspicion of child abuse, elder abuse, or abuse of developmentally dependent adults.

 Courts may subpoena your records.
 If you are involved in any litigation, I will make every effort to not release your protected health information without first consulting with you.

-I will also have to share diagnosis information with insurance companies for reimbursement if you request using out-of-network benefits to pay for therapy.
+I will also have to share diagnosis and some treatment information with insurance companies for reimbursement if you request using out-of-network benefits to pay for therapy.

 Finally, if you ask me to coordinate care with other providers or communicate with anyone who is not you, I'll just need you to sign a consent/information release form for those entities.

 It is my policy to preserve the therapy space by relaying information directly to clients.
 If parents or third parties require that I communicate with them for insurance or billing purposes, we may not be a good fit.

 If you'd like further clarification, we can discuss the confidentiality policy during our consultation.